corneliazy/ice_wedge_polygons/mask_rcnn/README.md

 ## Results

-Example of prediction for one tile
+Example of prediction for one tile:

 ![result_example](https://github.com/Wagner-L/ice_wedge_polygons/blob/main/images/result_example.png)

 ## Discussion

-Further improvements are required that first of allneed more computing time and power
+Further improvements are required that first of all need more computing time and power

 - deeper network
 - more training data